-Homunculus offers a range of flexible Artist in Residence programs that are student-centred, creative and culminate in fantastic performance outcomes.
-Options range from a day to a full semester and can be tailored to fit your unit requirements and timetable.
+Homunculus offers a range of flexible Artist in Residence (AIR) programs that are student-centred, creative and culminate in fantastic performance outcomes.
+Options range from a day to a full semester, and can be tailored to fit your unit requirements and timetable.

 Shorter-term residencies may involve intensive workshop sessions over a week or several weeks.
 Longer-term residencies usually involve the collaborative development of an original work and a full-scale production.